 The billing practices of emergency rooms (ERs) run by EmCare (Envision Healthcare and its subsidiary EmCare Holdings, Inc.) are under the microscope.
-Following a rash of consumer complaints and public reports supporting allegations that they gouged consumers and pressured doctors to order expensive, unneeded tests, ranking Senator Claire McCaskill has sent a strongly-worded letter to Christopher Holden, President and CEO of Envision, looking for answers.
+Following a rash of consumer complaints and public reports supporting allegations that they gouged consumers and pressured doctors to order expensive, unneeded tests, Sen. Claire McCaskill (D-MO) has sent a strongly-worded letter to Christopher Holden, President and CEO of Envision, looking for answers.
 From her letter:

 “Public reports indicate that as EmCare has expanded its work, costs to consumers have increased significantly without corresponding increases in the quality of care.”
 It continues, “…under the hospital’s previous physicians, patients that received ER care with the highest-level billing code were charged $467.
 The rate more than tripled to $1,649 for similarly complex services under EmCare management.”